gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 bald, price of the first spell my grandfather taught me.
 It was the first he had learned, and his aunt before him, and her mother-by-marriage before her.
 That spell was why my people called magicians *igbe ye*, "bald strength".
-The Aranese word was *sorçir* from an older word *surreppeçiere*, "one who whispers".
+The Arañese word was *sorçir* from an older word *surreppeçiere*, "one who whispers".
 And in Ruuda, I would be an *ælfwif*, a "wind wife".
 They are seafarers, the Ruudians, forever making small bargains to call winds or hide from them.